-Nigerian Dwarf goats( a miniature dairy breed) have recently been imported into New Zealand.
-However there are no 'miniature' breeds or miniature breed standard recognised in NZ by the NZ Dairy Goat Breeders Association.
+Nigerian Dwarf goats( a miniature dairy breed) have recently been imported into New Zealand and are now recognised the NZ Dairy Goat Breeders Association.
 There are also 2 small NZ feral breeds - the Arapawa Island Goat or the Rawhiti Goat.
 Some of them can be quite small, but there is no guarantee that subsequent generations will remain small.
 Neither breed is as small as the Nigerian Dwarf and the African Pygmy Goat breeds.

 Frequently Asked Questions

 For a good milking doe, with production records and NZDGBA classification, you would expect to pay anything from $250 to $500.

 For quality pedigree kids the price could be from $200 to $300.